 There is a reason I suggest you turn back "down" PCH toward Balboa Island at this point.
 There is a group of restaurants around the 2600-2700 block of PCH (Harbor facing side.
 The Rusty Pelican, Billy's on the Beach, etc. While the food is pricey as almost anywhere near the water, the best part of eating at these restaurants is the view of activity on the harbor.
 Sailboats, Duffy boars, paddle boards, kayaks, go back and forth past the windows of these restaurants, and it's absolutely intoxicating.
 You'll be sitting just a few yards away from spectacular yachts and have the opportunity to watch wedding cruise ships go by.
 It's my favorite place to bring guests, and the pictures you can take bring a bit of serenity and joy from even this vicarious experience.

 Ruby's Restaurant at Huntington Beach Pier

 The End of a Perfect Day- You Have Several Choices

-If you love dogs, you'll see a beach full of them at the Huntington Dog Beach.
-You might not have time for this on your one-day itinerary, but if you decided to extend your visit, travel "up" the PCH (It feels like north, but might not be at this point of the curvature in the road).
-The dog beach is officially at 100 Goldenwest St., but it's tricky so use your GPS.
+If you love dogs, you'll see a beach full of them at Huntington Dog Beach.
+You might not have time for this on your one-day itinerary, but if you decided to extend your visit, travel "up" PCH (It feels like north, but might not be at this point of the curvature in the road).
+The dog beach is officially at 100 Goldenwest St., but it's tricky.
+It will help to use your GPS.
 You'll have to make a U-turn so BE CAREFUL.